jeasir0814/R-Project/README.md

 # R-Project
-A warehouse for saving R language project code.
+A warehouse for Jiajie Wang to save R language project code.